vigetlabs/microcosm/docs/api/domains.md

 ### `register()`

-Returns an object mapping actions to methods on the domain.
+Returns an object mapping tasks to methods on the domain.
 This is the communication point between a domain and the rest of the system.

 ```javascript